-If poor airflow doesn’t seem to be the issue, then another problem is leading your AC freeze.
-If this is the case, just letting it melt won’t repair the problem.
-The evaporator coil will possibly continually freeze unless you take care of the main issue.
-Get in touch with an HVAC technician to address problems with your air conditioner, which might include:
+If poor airflow doesn’t seem to be the issue, then another issue is causing your AC frost over.
+If this is the case, just letting it melt won’t take care of the problem.
+The evaporator coil will probably keep freezing unless you take care of the main issue.
+Contact an HVAC professional to address problems with your air conditioner, which might include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run low.
-Insufficient refrigerant indicates a leak somewhere.
-Only a technician can find the leak, fix it, and recharge the system to the appropriate concentration.
+Not enough refrigerant indicates a leak somewhere.
+Only a technician can find the leak, fix it, and recharge the system to the correct concentration.

-- Dirty evaporator coil: If grime accumulates on the coil, air can’t get to it, and it’s liable to freeze.
+- Dirty evaporator coil: If grime collects on the coil, air can’t get to it, and it’s liable to freeze.

 - Malfunctioning blower: A bad motor or unbalanced fan might stop airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified professionals at Comfort Masters Service Experts to take care of the trouble.
-We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again quickly.
+When your AC freezes up, contact the NATE-certified professionals at Comfort Masters Service Experts to repair the problem.
+We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again quickly.
 Contact us at 847-250-6729 to schedule air conditioning repair in Wheeling with us today.